Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 36 (14-10-18) What is AlphaGoZero and intro to RL
 - Learnt more about Google's ALphaGoZero and why it's such a big breakthrough
 - Learnt the very basics of Reinforcement Learning

+### Day 37 (15-10-18) Basics of Reinforcement Learning
+- Learnt about Basics of RL from David Silver's online course